 Generic Name: drospirenone and ethinyl estradiol (dro SPY re nown, ETH in il, ESS tra dy ol)

-Medically reviewed by Sanjai Sinha, MD Last updated on May 1, 2019.
+Medically reviewed by Sanjai Sinha, MD.
+Last updated on June 14, 2021.

 What is Yasmin?